-How to use this resource: Prior to using this resource you will have watched the video for guidance on how to use it with children and young people and will now need to familiarise yourself with the material before facilitating any sessions with a young person.
+How to use this resource: Prior to using this resource you will have completed the e-learning module and will now need to familiarise yourself with the material before facilitating any sessions with a young person.

 The resource is comprised of 4 stages, with clear session overviews and contact with the young person and family being made prior to the resource being used.